-Furness Abbey near Barrow in Furness was once one of the richest Cistercian monasteries in England.
+Furness Abbey was once one of the richest Cistercian monasteries in England.

 The wealth came from such things as farming, controlled fishing, production of grain and leather.

-The majestic red sandstone remains of the lovely 12th-Century abbey lie in a peaceful valley.
+The majestic red sandstones are the remains of the lovely 12th-Century Abbey that sits in a peaceful valley.

 William Wordsworth called it the ‘vale of nightshade’.

-The soaring ruins of red sandstone soak up the grandeur of this 900 year old site.
+The soaring ruins soak up the grandeur of this 900-year old site.

 The majestic remains of Furness Abbey once housed the flourishing community of a wealthy order.